 In all refund cases, students must initiate the withdrawal through the Registrar's Office.
 The Business Office will make the allowable refund only after written request is received from the Registrar's Office.

 All students are to complete the registration process on the days designated in the college calendar.
-Exact dates and times are announced in advance through campus publications and the media.
+Exact dates and times are announced in advance through campus publications, the college website, and the media.

 Steps in the registration process are as follows: